Child Protection

 Whilst WCF and any host association will take all reasonable steps to mitigate any perceived risk to children, neither are in a position to guarantee the overall safety of a child or assume responsibility for them whilst they are attending a WCF event.
 This is particularly relevant to those periods where a child player is not actively participating.

-Whenever a child is nominated by a member association, such nomination MUST be accompanied by the WCF forms below (or the host members equivalent documentation):-
+Whenever a child is nominated by a member association, such nomination MUST be accompanied by the WCF forms below (or the host members equivalent documentation if the use of these has been pre-agreed with the Management Committee):-

-Member Associations should satisfy themselves, in dialogue with their own Child Protection Officer that the child they have nominated is of sufficient age and understanding that they look after themselves or, that they have put in place sufficient safeguarding arrangements to ensure the child’s safety is protected from home back to home.
+Member Associations should satisfy themselves, in dialogue with their own Child Protection Officer and the parent or guardian of any child, that sufficient safeguarding arrangements to ensure the child’s safety are in place.